offbynull/actors/README.md

 ##### Normal Actors

 Normal actors are classes that implement **Actor**.
 For every message that comes in to an actor, its onStep method will be invoked.
-Example of a standard actor:
+Example of a normal actor:

 ```java
 public final class CustomActor implements Actor {